More than any other factor, studies have shown that the

 Synchronous learning employs a software that provides a way for a groups to meet online, at the same time, and verbally communicate with each other.
 It allows for real-time learning and collaboration.
 Not only can participants communicate with each other, but they can also push content to the rest of the audience, such as a presentation or a web page.
 Additionally, class meetings should be recorded for students unable to attend the meeting or for future use.

 If you are a new instructor and need to have materials copied from another instructor’s course site, you will need to have instructor permissions in both sites.
 Please contact your department chair and/or the previous instructor for permissions.
 Once you have instructor-level access to the course site, you may copy the materials into your empty Blackboard course site.

-Blackboard course sites can also be created for department uses, campus committees, and campus organizations.
+Canvas course sites can also be created for department uses, campus committees, and campus organizations.
 UIS faculty or staff members can contact COLRS to make a request.

 A Gold Course is special type of course site that is named “GOLD – Name of your course” and is identified with a “999” prefix.
 A Gold Course is never deleted and is backed up daily.

 Gold Courses can be used to develop and update your course content.
 Editing your content in a Gold Course rather than a teaching course site preserves your student’s work in case of grade challenges.